Markham Street, Toronto: Mirvish Village

 Mirvish Village is a commercial enclave on Markham Street that runs one block south of Bloor Street.
 It has changed radically since 2018.
 Five apartment towers and a parkette are now under construction by Westbank Corp.
 Along this stretch, former homes that were once converted to art-related uses, retail, or restaurants have been demolished with facades preserved.
 Also gone is the Toronto landmark Honest Ed's department store which owned the former homes.
-The business dominated the Bloor St intersection from Markham Street to Bathurst Street from 1948-2016.
+The business dominated the Bloor St intersection from Markham Street to Bathurst Street from 1948 to 2016.

 In March 2015, developer Westbank Properties, which had bought the Mirvish Village and Honest Ed's properties in 2013 announced their plans for the area.
 Markham Street from Bloor to Lennox Street would become a "pedestrian-friendly" street with restricted vehicular access.
 The roadway would be replaced with paving from paving stones, with added trees and expanded room for patios.
 Fourteen of the existing former homes along Markham would be retained, with new buildings at Bloor Street.
 Immediately west on Bloor Street is Koreatown.